pizzaql/pizzaql/readme.md

 2. Enter the `backend` directory
 3. Run `docker-compose up -d` and then `prisma deploy` to start the GraphQL Server
 4. Enter the `frontend` directory
+5. Edit the `settings.js` file and include your Auth0's client id & domain
-5. Run `npm install` to install required dependencies
+6. Run `npm install` to install required dependencies
-6. Now run `npm run dev` to start the application in the development mode
+7. Now run `npm run dev` to start the application in the development mode

 - You can access the GraphQL Playground at `http://localhost:4466/`
 - You can access the order placement form at `http://localhost:3000` and the admin dashboard at `http://localhost:3000/admin` (you will need to login to see the list of orders)